 Volume is usually the first element to take note of, but it’s not the only one.
 Volume tells you what searches are more common and when (if you have the more detailed AdWords data).
 You’ll be surprised which keyword phrases you thought were commonly searched that aren’t and which ones you didn’t have on your original list of 10-20 that are more common.

 Now you have an idea what potential web traffic has looked like in the past for your competitors that are ranking in the top spots on page 1.
-Some of those numbers should have you salivating; what if 25% of each of those major monthly searches came to your site/business, and another sizable percentage became paying customers.
+Some of those numbers should have you salivating; what if 25% of each of those major monthly searches came to your site/business, and another percentage of those website visitors became paying customers?
 Could it significantly increase your business?
 The answer is almost always yes.

 But wait, how hard is it going to be to get on page 1 and then climb to those top spots?
-Any SEO expert worth their salt should be able to give you an estimate in effort and/or time.
+An SEO expert should be able to give you a rough estimate in effort and/or time.
 What are they basing that estimate on?
 On a variety of factors we know search engines favor.
 The Moz, SEMRush and Ahrefs tools mentioned above offer competitiveness estimates for Search Engine Result Pages (or SERPs).

 Not surprisingly, the phrase “IRA rollover” is highly competitive according to SEMRush.

 See how the Google AdWords cost-per-click (CPC) is through the roof if you wanted to pay to be on page 1?
 These phrases are worth real money!

 Moz offers its own estimates based on onsite optimization, overall domain authority, and number of backlinks from other websites.
 The Ahrefs Keyword Difficulty measure is largely based on number and quality of inbound backlinks (and their link index is the biggest of the 3, so it’s more accurate in that sense).

 SEO Keyword Research Step 4: Include keywords onsite